ConorProject/Omoide-Art/README.md

 ### Prerequisites

-You will need an API key from a Google Cloud project with the Vertex AI API enabled.
+You will need API keys from Google Gemini and Wavespeed AI for image generation.

 ### Installation